 Once your spinal cord injury lawsuit begins in earnest, you will most likely be approached by the other party’s insurance company with an offer to settle the matter out of court.
 Before you consider accepting such an offer, however, it is almost always wise to negotiate its terms.

-The attorneys here at the Stephens Law Firm, PLLC, have been dealing with Texas insurance companies on behalf of our clients for years.
-During that time, we have become experts in the art of negotiation.
-When you hire us, we will work tirelessly to try to land a favorable settlement deal for you.
+At Stephens Law Firm, PLLC, founding attorney Jason Stephens has been dealing with Texas insurance companies on behalf of his clients for years.
+During that time, he has become an expert in the art of negotiation.
+When you hire him, he will work tirelessly to try to land a favorable settlement deal for you.

 Represent You in Court